LINWEN607/congregate/README.md

-    skip-groups                             Rollback: Remove only users and projects. skip-group-export                       Skip exporting groups from source instance. skip-group-import                       Skip importing groups to destination instance. skip-projects                           Include ONLY users (removing ONLY groups is not possible). skip-project-export                     Skips the project export and assumes that the project file is already ready for rewrite.
+    skip-groups                             Rollback: Remove only users and projects. skip-group-export                       Skip exporting groups from source instance. skip-group-import                       Skip importing groups to destination instance. skip-projects                           Rollback: Remove only users and empty groups. skip-project-export                     Skips the project export and assumes that the project file is already ready for rewrite.
 Currently does NOT work for exports through filesystem-aws. skip-project-import                     Will do all steps up to import (export, re-write exported project json,